arunasurya/bisqtransifex/bisqtransifexproject.md

 In Transifex, each language team has a coordinator who is available to answer questions from other translators and provide any technical help if needed.

 ### Admins
 There are two admins in the project.
 An admin acting in the primary role ensures that all essential tasks have been completed.
-Any coordinator who has contributed on a regular basis can become an admin once the position is open
+Any coordinator who has contributed on a regular basis can become an admin once the position is open.

-#### Responsibilities
-Admins have the following responsibilities:
+Admin responsibilities include the following tasks (some of which may be delegated to coordinators and other translators:

 - Create [monthly reports](https://github.com/bisq-network/roles/issues/20).
 - Host [monthly translator calls](translatorcalls.md).
 - Accept new translators, assign translators as reviewers and coordinators on Transifex.